GuanceCloud/datakit/internal/export/doc/en/inputs/ddtrace-nodejs.md

 Install the NodeJS extension for ddtrace.

-**NodeJS v12+**
+- **NodeJS v12+**

 ```shell
 npm install dd-trace --save
 ```

-**NodeJS v10 v8**
+- **NodeJS v10 v8**

 ```shell
 npm install dd-trace@latest-node10
 ```

-**Note:** You need to import and initialize the ddtracer lib before any NodeJS code or loading any Module.
-If the ddtracer lib is not properly initialized, it may not receive the detection data.
+**Note:** You need to import and initialize the ddtrace lib before any NodeJS code or loading any Module.
+If the ddtrace lib is not properly initialized, it may not receive the detection data.

 ## Example {#example}